PaddlePaddle/PaddleGAN/README.md

 ## Online Tutorial

-You can try the abilities above on the [AI Studio](https://aistudio.baidu.com/aistudio/projectoverview/public/1?kw=paddlegan):
+You can run those projects in the [AI Studio](https://aistudio.baidu.com/aistudio/projectoverview/public/1?kw=paddlegan) to learn how to use the models above:

 |Online Tutorial      |    link  |
 |--------------|-----------|